Gulf carriers resume some flights even as US-Israel strikes and Iran retaliation fuel travel chaos

-Tourists, business travelers and religious pilgrims found themselves stuck unexpectedly in hotels, airports and on cruise ships, with no word on when many airports would reopen or when flights to and through the Middle East would resume.
-Governments told stranded citizens to shelter in place.
+Dubai’s government told passengers to head to airports only if they were contacted directly during what it said would be a “limited resumption of operations.”

-Airports in Dubai, Abu Dhabi and Doha, which are important hubs for travel between Europe, Africa and the West to Asia, remained closed after they were all directly hit by Iranian strikes.
+At least 15 Etihad flights took off from Abu Dhabi’s airport Monday to help evacuate passengers who have been stranded there, according to tracking service Flightradar24.
+The flights headed to a variety of destinations, including Islamabad, Paris, Amsterdam, Mumbai, Cairo and London.
+But regular commercial flights remained canceled.

-Emirates, based in Dubai International Airport, one of the busiest in the world, said it will resume operating a “limited number of flights” on Monday evening, without providing more details.
+Emirates said it would also fly limited flights beginning Monday evening, but it wasn’t immediately clear if those had begun.
 It previously said it was suspend flights until 3 p.m. local time Tuesday.

-"We are accommodating customers with earlier bookings as a priority," it said and advised people not to go to the airport unless they were notified.
+“We are accommodating customers with earlier bookings as a priority,” it said.

 “We continue to work closely with the relevant authorities and stakeholders to ensure an efficient, gradual return to operations,” it said in an emailed statement.
 “The situation remains dynamic, and we continue to monitor closely and amend our schedule accordingly.”

-Flight tracking site FlightRadar said on X that 15 aircraft from Abu Dhabi-based Etihad Airways have taken off “within a three-hour window, likely helping to clear transit passengers who have been stuck there since the start of the conflict.”
+The airline put him up in an hotel and was providing meals, but Krishnan said he was reconsidering his plans to attend the Mobile World Congress, a major telecom industry trade fair.

-Etihad had also previously halted flights Tuesday afternoon and suspended operations at its hub, Zayed International Airport.
+“At this point in time, I don’t think I’m in any mental kind of situation to go work from there,” he said.
+“I think I’ll probably take the flight back home, given an option.
+I don’t think going to Barcelona or MWC is on my mind anymore, given what we have gone through in the last two, three days here.”

-Doha-based Qatar Airways said Monday its flights remain suspended, with its next update planned for Tuesday morning.
+Doha-based Qatar Airways said its flights remained suspended, with its next update planned for Tuesday morning.
+Jordan announced a partial closure of its airspace Monday, stretching the travel turmoil in the region.

-The flight turmoil stretched even farther, with Jordan announcing a partial closure of its airspace.
+Governments told stranded citizens to shelter in place while officials scrambled to find ways to get them home.

 More than 58,000 Indonesians were stranded in Saudi Arabia, where they were visiting Islam's holy sites of Mecca and Medina on an Umrah pilgrimage during Ramadan.